-New Samsung Galaxy Tab to debut at MWC with 2GHz processor in tow?Alex Wagner - Deputy Managing Editor, News Desk
+New Samsung Galaxy Tab to debut at MWC with 2GHz processor in tow?Alex Wagner - Editorial Director of News and Content

 A couple of days ago, we heard a rumor that Samsung's plans for Mobile World Congress may not include the debut of the Galaxy S III like many had anticipated.
 Bummer, right?
 Well if a new rumor from Android and Me is to be believed, the company could have a different device up its sleeve that you might be interested in.
 The site claims that Samsung will introduce a new Galaxy Tab at MWC that packs a 2GHz dual-core Exynos 5250 processor as well as a display that's "larger than 10 inches" and features a resolution of 2560x1600.
 This mystery slate is also said to be running Android 4.0 Ice Cream Sandwich.
 Android and Me's own Taylor Wimberly claims to have come face to face with the tablet at CES and apparently even took some photos, but he says that Samsung asked that they be deleted before the meeting was up.